Gremlins 2: Lenny Gremlin Movie Prop

 Introduction

-It's hard not to like Lenny.
-His big dimwitted personality really vibes with his short grumpy best friend George, and everywhere they go there is some sort of goofy humor happening.
-While George might be the brains of the operation, Lenny is the lovable oaf of the two, much like the similarly titled characters George and Lenny in "Of Mice and Men".
+It’s hard not to love Lenny.
+His big, dim-witted personality perfectly complements his short, grumpy sidekick George, and together they bring a constant stream of goofy humor wherever they appear.
+While George may be the brains of the duo, Lenny stands out as the lovable oaf — a fitting nod to the classic pairing of George and Lenny from Of Mice and Men.

-Our Lenny was used for all the New York, New York shots as well as the scene where the pair are watching "The Beast From 50,000 Fathoms" and Lenny messing with the Clamp Center air vents.
-This Lenny also appears in a deleted scene with Grandpa Fred where all the Gremlin characters gather around the TV host.
-A still from this scene was widely used in promotion for the movie.
+The example in our collection was used for all the “New York, New York” shots, along with scenes of Lenny and George watching The Beast from 50,000 Fathoms and Lenny tinkering with the Clamp Center air vents.
+This same puppet also appears in a deleted scene with Grandpa Fred, in which the Gremlins crowd around the TV host—a production still from that moment was widely circulated in the film’s promotional materials.

 Still image of our Lenny puppet from the New York, New York sequence of Gremlins 2: The New Batch

-Sally Ray operating the Lenny hand puppet during the New York, New York sequence.
+Sally Ray (Right) operating the Lenny hand puppet during the New York, New York sequence.
 Photo courtesy of Sally Ray.

 Lenny original auction photos from when he was sold in 2015 via Propstore

-Lenny upon arrival at Tom Spina's studio
+Lenny upon arrival at Tom Spina Designs studio

 Lenny upon completion of his restoration